aircarbon/dpx/docs/internal/DPX_SC_ARCHITECTURE.md

 - Standard ERC-20 token with transfer, approve, and allowance
 - Gasless approvals via EIP-2612 permit (approve by signature, no gas cost)
 - Mintable by owner (typically only at deployment)
+- Initial supply minted to a specified receiver address (can differ from owner)
 - Burnable (required for redemption process)
 - Pausable (emergency stop for transfers)
 - 18 decimals (standard ERC-20 precision)